Frequently Asked Questions

 The JTA’s complete streets projects were the result of planning and conceptual design efforts to provide traffic safety, aesthetic enhancements, and bicyclist/pedestrian infrastructure on high priority transit corridors.
 These improvements will include installation of protected bike lanes, signage & marking for bike lanes, new crosswalks, sidewalks, roadway restriping, landscaped medians, and/or transit enhancements such as new concrete pads and bus stop amenities.

-Following the recommendations from our MOVE2027 Plan, the JTA wanted to focus on improving services for our core customers – essential workers – by improving amenities in the city’s underserved areas.
+Following the recommendations from our MOVE2027 Plan, the JTA wanted to focus on improving services for our core customers – essential workers – by improving amenities.
 This project will improve 111 bus stops within Northwest Jacksonville including along Soutel Drive, which will be improved as part of the City's efforts.
 The JTA proposes to upgrade all bus stops in this area for ADA compliance.
 We also propose to focus improvements near transit dependent properties such as assisted living facilities, including new shelters, poles, leaning benches, and lighting.

 The JTA’s projects costs were developed from preliminary designs, conceptual designs, and fully developed studies.
 Program Management engineering consultants were used to pressure test our costs development.
 Our projects include ROW acquisition costs where applicable, contingency and program management costs.
 We will track and monitor our costs through each phase of the project, from design through construction.